My Tokyo teamLab Planets Review (why I keep going back)

 So I would give yourself at least 2-3 hours to enjoy everything fully.
 This should be plenty of time and includes traveling, waiting in lines and going through all of the spaces.

-Honestly, teamLab is dope.
+Honestly, teamLab is awesome.
 I’ll definitely be going back again – especially since they always rotate new exhibits into the mix.

 I showed up in the evening on a Saturday night.
 The air was brisk, it was January.
 After a short walk and a quick photo sesh outside the entrance, we waited in line.
 It wasn’t a crazy wait though – maybe 20-30 minutes total.